vglazer/vglazer.github.io/_posts/2025-08-14-post-ideas.md

 # Matrix decompositions refresher
 - LU and how it relates to solving systems of linear equations / matrix inversion, Gaussian elimination, determinants, LUP
+- Cholesky and how it relates to LU
 - QR and how it relates to solving least squares problems and normal equations, pseudoinverse, Gram-Schmidt
 - SVD and its many uses, including PCA, singular values VS eigenvalues
 - Why they are important and how to compute them in an efficient (and numerically stable!) way.
 Also mention the relevance of how easily an algorithm can be parallelized